McAuliffe, Abrams warn Virginians that commonwealth could look like Texas, Georgia with Youngkin win - KESQ

 He later said, “I’m 2-0 beating Donald Trump.
 And I am going to go 3-0 in the next nine days.”

 Youngkin, however, has somewhat kept Trump at arm’s length, accepting his endorsement and lauding the former president at times, while also being careful about how he associates himself with the Republican leader.
-While Trump did phone into an event this month for Youngkin outside of Richmond, he has not held a rally in the state.
+While Trump did phone into an event this month for Youngkin outside of Richmond, he has not held a rally in the state, as Youngkin has largely run a campaign without top surrogates.

 The Republican candidate has, however, nationalized the race in his own way.